ContextLogic Inc. (WISH) Shares Down Despite Recent Market Volatility

-ContextLogic Inc. (NASDAQ: WISH)’s stock price has decreased by -10.21 compared to its previous closing price of 0.84.
-Despite this, the company has seen a gain of 17.88% in its stock price over the last five trading days.
+ContextLogic Inc. (NASDAQ: WISH)’s stock price has decreased by -28.70 compared to its previous closing price of 0.72.
+However, the company has experienced a -39.27% decline in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 08/13/21 that ContextLogic, Airbnb, Disney, DoorDash: What to Watch When the Stock Market Opens Today

 Analysts have differing opinions on the stock, with 1 analysts rating it as a “buy,” 0 as “overweight,” 2 as “hold,” and 2 as “sell.”